-Applicants must attain a minimum score of 250 on the computer-based TOEFL with minimum scores of 25 in each of the three sections (listening, structure/writing, and reading), at least 100 points on the internet-based TOEFL (IBT) with minimum scores of 25 in each section, or at least 600 points on the paper-based TOEFL with minimum scores of 60 in each section.
-Scores must be no more than 2 years old from the date of the TOEFL test.
-The University of Notre Dame institution code is 1841.
-Notre Dame prefers the TOEFL; however, we can accept the official results of IELTS.
-Students must achieve an overall band score of 7.5 or higher.
+To be competitive for admission, applicants should attempt to obtain at least 100 points on the internet-based TOEFL (IBT) with minimum scores of 25 in each section, or at least 600 points on the paper-based TOEFL with minimum scores of 60 in each section.
+Students taking the IELTS should attempt to achieve an overall band score of 7.5 or higher.

-Questions about the JD Credential Assembly Service can be directed to LSAC at 215.968.1001, or LSACINFO@LSAC.org.
+Questions about the JD Credential Assembly Service should be directed to LSAC at 215.968.1001 or LSACINFO@LSAC.org.

 Financing Law School

-International applicants should be aware of the financial resources required to attend our program for three years.
+International citizens should be aware of the financial resources required to attend Notre Dame Law School program for three years.
 Though international applicants will be considered for scholarship and grant assistance, such aid typically covers only a portion of tuition and does not cover living expenses.
 The Law School does not provide any teaching assistantships or tuition waivers for citizens of other countries.
-Admitted International students intending to enroll must provide proof of financial support documenting enough financial resources to pay for the cost of attendance for the duration of the three year degree program.
+Admitted international students intending to enroll in the Law School must provide proof of financial support documenting sufficient financial resources to cover the entire cost of attendance for the duration of the three year degree program.
 The costs for the 2016-2017 academic year may be found here.